-- 5. Between 28 and 30 December 2014, Marcussen et al. filed individual applications with the Dispute Tribunal, seeking, inter alia, retroactive conversions to permanent appointments or, alternatively, compensation calculated according to the applicable termination indemnity associated with a permanent appointment, as well as moral damages in the sum of EUR 20,000 per applicant for breaches of due process and excessive delay. - 6.
-The Dispute Tribunal decided to consolidate all eight applications and dispose of them in one single judgment, as they "challenge analogous decisions arising from [the] same context and process, raise similar issues and essentially the same arguments, and share a long procedural history".5 - 7.
-In Judgment No. UNDT/2015/116, the UNDT held that the contested decisions denying Marcussen et al. conversions of their fixed-term appointments to permanent ones were unlawful, primarily because they had not been given individual consideration in light of their proficiencies, qualifications, competencies, conduct and transferrable skills and the decisions were "exclusively based on the limited mandate of ICTY, to the exclusion of all other relevant factors".6 In the UNDT's view, the Administration disregarded the Appeals Tribunal Judgment by launching a new eligibility assessment.
-The Dispute Tribunal rescinded the contested decisions and remanded the matter to the ASG/OHRM for "retroactive individualized consideration of [Marcussen et al.'s] suitability for conversion of their appointments to a permanent one",7 in conformity with the instructions in the Appeals Tribunal Judgment among others, within 90 days of the issuance of the impugned Judgment.
-The Dispute Tribunal further awarded moral damages in the sum of EUR 3,000 to each of Marcussen et al.
+- 4. On 11 December 2014, Ademagic et al. filed a joint application with the Dispute Tribunal seeking, inter alia, retroactive conversions to permanent appointments or, alternatively, compensation calculated according to the applicable termination indemnity associated with a permanent appointment, as well as moral damages in the sum of EUR 20,000 per Applicant for breaches of due process and bias against them. - 5.
+In Judgment No. UNDT/2015/115, the UNDT held that the contested decisions denying Ademagic et al. conversion of their fixed-term appointments to permanent ones were unlawful, primarily because they had not been given individual consideration in light of their proficiencies, qualifications, competencies, conduct and transferrable skills and the decisions were "exclusively based on the limited mandate of ICTY, to the exclusion of all other relevant factors".6 In the UNDT's view, the Administration disregarded the Appeals Tribunal Judgment by launching a new eligibility assessment.
+The Dispute Tribunal rescinded the contested decisions and remanded the matter to the ASG/OHRM for "retroactive individualized consideration of [Ademagic et al.'s] suitability for conversion of their appointments to a permanent one",7